 Photo tip: Maybe your first reaction when you start photographing in these cenotes, is putting the ISO higher or the aperture completely open.
 Which is understandable.
 But, if you want to catch the light rays and not blur out the water, you have to shoot a bit darker.
 Of course it will be a bit of a challenge to edit the picture in Lightroom, but who doesn’t want to challenge himself sometimes..?

 Cenote Dos Ojos

 Getting there: You can get to Dos Ojos with a colectivo (shared taxi in Spanish) if you don’t have your own transport.
-Just stand on the side of the highway (307 if you’re going from Tulum to Dos Ojos) and wave at any minivan coming your way.
 Tell the driver your destination when you get on and pay when you get off, it’s usually around 40 pesos.
-Careful though: from the entrance it takes about 30 minutes walking on a 2km dirt path without transportation possibilities, so make sure you wear comfortable shoes.
+Careful though, from the entrance it takes about 30 minutes walking on a 2km dirt path without transportation possibilities.
+So make sure you wear comfortable shoes.

 Entrance fee: The entrance is quite expensive, 350 pesos per person.

 Best time for photos: The best timing to get to Dos Ojos and have some time alone is right after it opens at 8 AM.
 Also one of the two Ojos gets direct light in the morning which contributes to even more crystal clear water!